 The primary objective of the investments for the Fund will be to provide for long-term growth of principal, through capital appreciation, income, donor development and gifts.
 The focus will be on consistent, long-term capital appreciation, with income generation as a secondary objective, with an appropriate level of risk.
-Moreover, emphasis shall be placed on maintaining "real" growth of assets, net of inflation, spending and fees.
+Moreover, emphasis shall be placed on maintaining "real" growth of assets, net of inflation, spending (grants and fund management fees) and other investment-related expenses..

-The Fund's investment objective is to earn a "real" rate of return that exceeds the rate of inflation by at least 4% per year over rolling five-year periods.
+The Fund's investment objective is to earn a "real" rate of return that exceeds the rate of inflation by at least 5% per year over rolling five-year periods.
 The rate of inflation is defined as the annual rate of change in the U.S. Consumer Price Index.